BrandonNgwa/practice/readme.md

 # Hello
 # This is my first github
-# I changed thiis stuff on my new branch
+# I changed this stuff on my new branch
 # i like it thou